pubnub/chat-engine-push-notifications/docs/notification-formatting/README.md

   * required: **false**

-  Person identifier to which this notification related and depending from specified `category` system may preprocess it and handle user tap according to `category`.
+  Person identifier to which this notification related and depending from specified `category` the system may preprocess it and handle user tap according to `category`.
 * `color`
   * type: `Number`
   * required: **false**